AlanFromJapan/Gameboy/Games/MysticSnake/README.md

 - Music (don't count on that one)
 - GB Color support
 - Multi-bank support (now mono bank = 32kb max)

+## Map ideas
+- a cave, full of crystals
+- a labyrinth
+- sea/seaside
+- a tavern